stevejmorgan/DataLakeInADay/Lab1/Lab1.md

 ![NewLinkedSQL.png](images/NewLinkedSQL.png)

 Now fill in the name as SQLServer.
-Select IntegrationRuntime1 (the one you configured earlier).
-SQL01 is the server name of the SQL Server - this is the Windows network name not the name of the server in the Azure portal.
-The runtime uses this to contact the server on the network.
-The database name is "sales".
-Select Windows Authentication and type demogod and your password.
-Now click test to ensure this is working.
-Once successful, click Finish.
+Select IntegrationRuntime1 (the one you configured earlier) and set Server name to SQL01 and  Database name to sales.
+Select Windows Authentication and set User name to demogod and enter your password.
+Now click Test connection to ensure everything  is working correctly.

+Remember SQL01 is the SQL Server VM we created in our private corporate network to host the source Sales database.
+Having registered the self hosted integration runtime with Azure Data Factory (by using the Authentication Key generated in the registration process) Azure Data Factory can now securly access the corporate network hosted resources i.e. SQL01.

+Now click Finish.

 ![NewLinkedSQL2.png](images/NewLinkedSQL2.png)